Economy of Myanmar: Tourism

 Since 1992, the government has encouraged tourism.
 Until 2008, fewer than 750,000 tourists entered the country annually, but there has been substantial growth over the past years.
 In 2012, 1.06 million tourists visited the country, and 1.8 million are expected to visit by the end of 2013.

 Tourism is a growing sector of the economy of Burma.
 Burma has diverse and varied tourist attractions and is served internationally by numerous airlines via direct flights.
 Domestic and foreign airlines also operate flights within the country.
 Cruise ships also dock at Yangon.
 Overland entry with a border pass is permitted at several border checkpoints.
 The government requires a valid passport with an entry visa for all tourists and business people.
 As of May 2010, foreign business visitors from any country can apply for a visa on arrival when passing through Yangon and Mandalay international airports without having to make any prior arrangements with travel agencies.
 Both the tourist visa and business visa are valid for 28 days, renewable for an additional 14 days for tourism and three months for business.
 Seeing Burma through a personal tour guide is popular.
 Travellers can hire guides through travel agencies.

 Aung San Suu Kyi has requested that international tourists not visit Burma.
-Moreoever, the junta's forced labour programmes were focused on tourist destinations; these designations have been heavily criticised for their human rights records.
+Moreover, the junta's forced labour programmes were focused on tourist destinations; these designations have been heavily criticised for their human rights records.
 Even disregarding the obviously governmental fees, Burma's Minister of Hotels and Tourism Major-General Saw Lwin admitted that the government receives a significant percentage of the income of private sector tourism services.
-In addition, only a very small minority of impoverished people in Burma receive any money with any relation to tourism.
+In addition, only a very small minority of impoverished people in Burma receive any money in relation to tourism.

 Before 2012, much of the country was completely off-limits to tourists, and the military tightly controlled interactions between foreigners and the people of Burma.
 Locals were not allowed to discuss politics with foreigners, under penalty of imprisonment, and in 2001, the Myanmar Tourism Promotion Board issued an order for local officials to protect tourists and limit "unnecessary contact" between foreigners and ordinary Burmese people.
 Since 2012, Burma has opened up to more tourism and foreign capital, synonymous with the country's transition to democracy.